slsbyl/SafeKids/README.md

 # Safe-Kids
-Kids Movies App – a safe and fun app for children to watch cartoons and animated movies under the Digital Pioneers Initiative.
+Kids Movies App – a safe and fun cartoon app for children under the Digital Pioneers Initiative.